 Provides participants with a detailed understanding of the timing of state and federal charter school revenues and how the flow of these funds relates to the state apportionment calendar.
 This module also provides an overview of how to use these data, along with school-specific expenditure data to develop accurate cash flow projections.
 Lastly, this module will discuss practical tips for managing projected cash shortfalls, including economical short-term borrowing practices.

 Provides a basic overview of fundamental auditing concepts, the laws and processes that govern school district audits, and a more detailed review of charter school auditing requirements.
 This module also provides practical suggestions on how to develop and manage an internal and external auditing process, read and understand audit reports, and prevent and manage negative audit findings.

 Long-Term Budget Projections and Planning

 Provides an introduction to developing, refining, and using long-term budget projections and plans.
-This module will provide participants with ideas for designing easily-updated electronic monitoring tools (e.g., Excel spreadsheets).
+This module will provide participants with ideas for designing easily-updated electronic financial planning tools (e.g., Excel-based models).

 Fiscal Oversight, Solvency, and Monitoring

 Builds on concepts introduced in previous modules and provides a detailed overview of how charter schools and charter-granting agencies may use fiscal and other data to monitor and oversee the fiscal solvency of charter schools and the propriety of their financial management practices.
 Also provides an overview of common fiscal reporting requirements.